-Get cervical cancers screenings regularly
+Get cervical cancer screenings regularly

 - A Pap test and/or HPV test are the best ways to find cervical cancer early so that it can be treated successfully.
-Through the Pap test, a health care provider can check for abnormal cells and cancer cells on the cervix.
+Through the Pap test, a healthcare provider can check for abnormal cells and cancer cells on the cervix.
 The HPV test looks for the virus that is the main cause of cervical cancer.

 How often do I need to get screened?

-Two tests are widely used to screen for cancer in the cervix: the Pap test can find abnormal cells early, before they turn into cancer and the HPV test looks for the virus that is the main cause of cervical cancer.
+Two tests are widely used to screen for cancer in the cervix: the Pap test can find abnormal cells early before they turn into cancer, and the HPV test looks for the virus that is the main cause of cervical cancer.

 - All women should begin cervical cancer testing (screening) at age 21.

-- Women ages 21 to 29, should have a Pap test every 3 years.
+- Women ages 21 to 29 should have a Pap test every 3 years.
 HPV testing should not be used for screening in this age group unless it is needed after an abnormal Pap test result.

 What services are covered by Women's Way?